JoshuaMitton/Rotation-Equivariant-Deforestation-Segmentation/README.md

 python trainer.py --savedir 'eq_code_test' -- epochs 12 --model 'unet_eq'
 ```

+We also provide a notebook file, Post_Run_Analysis.ipynb, which performs the post processing we used to generate figures and numeric results used in the paper.

 ## Cite

 Please cite our paper if you make use of our work: